eiffel-community/eiffel-intelligence/wiki/status.md

 |------|-----------------|--------------|
 |GET   |/status          |no            |

-## Check the Eiffel Intelligence status
+## Check the Eiffel Intelligence Status

 An endpoint to check if Eiffel Intelligence back-end is working properly.
 The response data contains status of Eiffel Intelligence and dependent service